 Here is a method to detect black holes: Find a binary X-ray source.
 Convince yourself that the energy emission indicates a strong gravitational field and that the time variation of the signal is so short that the source has to be of very small dimensions.
 This can then only be a neutron star or a black hole.
 Determine the mass of the compact object by applying Kepler's law for its orbital motion.
 If the mass is larger than the maximum mass for a neutron star, the object has to be a black hole.
 A discussion of such observations was provided recently by Lasota (1999).
 In reality, this is not quite as simple as one has to know precisely the maximum mass for neutron stars.
-But one has by now identified a dozen candidates (including Cygnus X-1, A0620-00, LMC X-3) whose masses are so large that they are very probably black holes (the mass of Cygnus X-1 is definitely larger than $3.3 M{\odot}$ , very likely even in the range $9-15 M{\odot}$ ).
-Finally, strong evidence for very massive black holes has been found from observations of the motion of stars near the centres of galaxies, including our own (e.g. Eckart & Genzel 1999; for an overview, discussing also activity in galactic nuclei associated with black holes, see Blandford & Gehrels 1999).
-In particular, Schödel et al. (2002) observed a star in a highly eccentric orbit around the centre of the Milkey Way Galaxy, with a period of 15.2 years; from this they estimated the mass of the central object of the Galaxy to be $2.6 \times 10^6 M{\odot}$ , within a such a small region that the only realistic possibility is a black hole.
+But one has by now identified a dozen candidates (including Cygnus X-1, A0620-00, LMC X-3) whose masses are so large that they are very probably black holes (the mass of Cygnus X-1 is definitely larger than $3.3 M{\odot}$, very likely even in the range $9 - 15 M{\odot}$).

+Compelling evidence for very massive black holes has been found from observations of the motion of stars near the centres of galaxies, including our own (e.g. Eckart & Genzel 1999; for an overview, discussing also activity in galactic nuclei associated with black holes, see Blandford & Gehrels 1999).
+In particular, Schödel et al. (2002) observed a star in a highly eccentric orbit around the centre of the Milkey Way Galaxy, with a period of 15.2 years; from this they estimated the mass of the central object of the Galaxy to be $2.6 \times 10^6 \text{ M}{\odot}$, within a such a small region that the only realistic possibility is a black hole.
+These observations have subsequently been refined through observations of stars passing very close to the central compact object, where effects of general relativity have become apparent, removing any doubt about the nature of the central object as a black hole.
+A further remarkable confirmation came from radio observations that directly showed the emission from the disk around the black hole being shadowed by the event horizon (see Fig. 16.4.